mainstringargs/investing-adventures/README.md

-# Data for bookshelf apps
+# Data Model for bookshelf apps